-Contributions to a traditional individual retirement account may be either deductible or non-deductible.
+Contributions to a traditional individual retirement account (IRA) may be either deductible or non-deductible.
 Eligibility for deductible contributions depends on your income and participation in an employer retirement plan.
-Nondeductible contributions are treated differently when you withdraw from your traditional IRA, or convert it to a Roth.
+Nondeductible contributions are treated differently when you withdraw from your traditional IRA, or convert it to a Roth IRA.
 You may need to do some research to determine the amount of old IRA contributions that were nondeductible.

 If you make any IRA contribution during the year, the trustee of the IRA account must send you documentation of the total of your contributions for the year on Internal Revenue Service Form 5498.
 This form also details if your contributions are traditional or Roth IRA contributions, the balance of the account, as well as your personal identifying information.
 While an important document, Form 5498 does not show if a contribution was deductible or non-deductible.

 You are required to report all nondeductible IRA contributions on Form 8606.
 In addition, this form is used for Roth IRA conversions and Roth IRA distributions.
 Form 8606 includes calculations of the tax basis, or the total of all nondeductible IRA contributions.
 Each 8606 keeps a running total of all nondeductible contributions, so it serves as proof that you have made nondeductible contributions.

 Get Copies of Your 8606